 Board of High School and Intermediate Education Uttar Pradesh Education was the first board, To be set up here in India.
 This was during the year 1921.
 Then the board entered through a radical of changes.
 We established the other board during the year 1929.
 It was named the Board of High School and Intermediate Education Rajputana.

 As two boards were established at more or less the same time, there was a need to centralize the same.

 There came a dire need to centralize education here in India.
 So that students, parents, and teachers.
 To the modern style of education get themselves accustomed.
-Once India became a free country as on 15th August 1947, radical changes started taking place, especially in the educational sector.
+Once India became a free country as of 15th August 1947, radical changes started taking place, especially in the educational sector.

 This was how we had seen the birth of CBSE.
 Abbreviated as Central Board of Secondary Education.
-During the year 1952, when India became a sovereign republic, the CBSE system of levels of education in India had finally emerged in India.
+During the year 1952, when India became a sovereign republic, the CBSE system of levels of education in India had finally emerged India.
 Few other regions were included on the board

 All the schools in Delhi.